 ETFE and ECTFE polymers are both used commercially as the base resins for thick film coatings used in the Chemical Processing Industry.
 ETFE has better chemical resistance and higher temperature resistance, as determined empirically and supported by a sound basis in chemical principles.
 These primary advantages not only provide an extra margin of performance in chemical service, but also contribute to a more reliable application process and improved quality of the final coating.

-®registered trademark of DuPont, only available under license.
+®registered trademark of Chemours, only available under license.